wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 ## Remarks

-For a complete explanation of how to use the script to create Dev and Test environments, see [Using Windows PowerShell Scripts to Publish to Dev and Test <!-- deleted by customization Environments](/documentation/articles/vs-azure-tools-publishing-using-powershell-scripts) --><!-- keep by customization: begin --> Environments](https://msdn.microsoft.com/zh-cn/library/azure/dn642480.aspx) <!-- keep by customization: end -->.
+For a complete explanation of how to use the script to create Dev and Test environments, see [Using Windows PowerShell Scripts to Publish to Dev and Test Environments](/documentation/articles/vs-azure-tools-publishing-using-powershell-scripts).

 The JSON configuration file specifies the details of what is to be deployed.
 It includes the information that you specified when you created the project, such as the name and username for the website.
 It also includes the database to provision, if any.
 The following code shows an example JSON configuration file: